mvjohnson96/Final-Project/README.md

-# 🛡️ Honeypot Security Automation Project
+#Honeypot Security Automation Project

-## 📌 Project Overview
+##Project Overview

 This project implements a basic **honeypot** using Python on a **Windows Server 2019** environment.
 Its purpose is to simulate a vulnerable system to attract, log, and analyze unauthorized access attempts.
 A secondary **Windows 11 laptop** is used to simulate attacks for testing purposes.